kramff/plants/README.md

 - Increasing rewards from growing better plants in a single spot

 There should be long-term strategy about the path you take through the dungeon, so there should be "hints" of some kind about what options are available coming up.
-- Scout for new locations in between enemy raids
+- Scout for new locations in between enemy raids, or breed a location plant yourself
+- Skill test for knowing what would be good to add to your build

 There should be "push your luck" mechanics where you can take on a large risk in hopes of getting a bigger reward.
 - Intentionally maximise the "power" of a boss that you yourself are growing (by using fertilizer, watering with hard-earned enemy blood, etc) so that you can get a bigger prize when you defeat it

+A really fun aspect of some roguelikes is the "busted combo" experience, I would like to have that here.

 Multiplayer: with rollback netcode there is probably a reasonable limit to the maximum player count but not sure what that is.
 The goal would be at least 4 players comfortably playing together, more than that would be great.